 Photos from the Great Snow of 2015 - Images from the blizzard, January 27, 2015 and the series of snowstorms that followed.
 Many photos are from the I Love Ipswich Facebook group.
 Featured image: The road into Crane Beach, by Diane Young.

-Arthur Wesley Dow - Ipswich artist Arthur Wesley Dow was born on April 6, 1857 and grew up in the Matthew Perkins house on East Street.
+Arthur Wesley Dow - Ipswich artist Arthur Wesley Dow was born on April 6, 1857 in the Matthew Perkins house on East Street.
 He was one of the town’s most famous residents and a founding member of the Ipswich Historical Society.
-The Ipswich Museum owns the largest single collection of works by Arthur Wesley Dow, including oil … Continue reading Arthur Wesley Dow
+The Ipswich Museum owns the largest single collection of works by Arthur Wesley Dow, including oil paintings, watercolors, photographs, … Continue reading Arthur Wesley Dow

 Along the Old Bay Road - In November 1639, the General Court in Boston ordered that the first official road be laid out from Boston to Portsmouth.
 Bay Road was to be constructed by each town along the way and milestones carved in stone were installed to indicate distances.
 Some (but not all) of the road is also known now as Historic … Continue reading Along the Old Bay Road

 Postcards from Ipswich - Click on any image to begin the slideshow.
 To leave the slideshow and return to Stories from Ipswich hit the Esc button or click on the X in the top corner Postcards from Salem Postcards from Newburyport

 Postcards from Newburyport - (Click on any image to begin a slideshow.
 Press the X in the top left corner or the Esc button to leave the slide show).